sg3des/autoroute/README.md

 url path `/` call default controller and default method.

 ##LIMITATIONS

 AutoRoute routing method does not provide a build true CRUD API, so as not distinguish http-methods of requests(GET,POST,etc...).

+##BENCHMARK

+AutoRoute does not claim to be the fastest, and is not suitable for high-load projects.
+It may be used only for small services or websites.

+benchmark simple requests:

+	BenchmarkMainIndex-8	    5000	    318426 ns/op

+benchmark json requests:

+	BenchmarkCity-8     	    5000	    342184 ns/op